This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Central to the story is Cora, a married mom of toddler twins.
 She lost her sister, Maggie, in a tragic accident years earlier, and still has trouble dealing with that loss.
 The loss of Maggie also greatly affected her mother, Sarah, and friend, Jade.
 The current emotions and actions of these women can be traced back to the night they lost a loved one.

-This book uses multiple points of view from Cora, Sarah, Jade, and Laurel to tell the story.
+We Were Mothers uses multiple points of view from Cora, Sarah, Jade, and Laurel to tell the story.
 This book is part women’s fiction and part suspense.
 Some of the issues the women are dealing with are very real, as is the feeling of having no one to talk to about those issues.
 One of the things I liked about this book was the women’s desire to protect their children, and how most of their actions are related to the fact that they are mothers.
 We Were Mothers is a fitting title for the book.